kotak-ai/1.58BitNet/README.md

 ## Installation
 Git clone the repo

+WordNet data is used for evaluation to handle synonyms.
+If you wish to enable synonym expansion you must install the `nltk` package and download its ``wordnet`` corpus offline.
+The project can also fall back to the optional `wn` library when an appropriate lexicon (e.g. ``omw-en``) is installed.

 ## Usage
 1. Run new-model-architecture-creation.py
 2. You'll be prompted for how many parameters you want your model to be.
 The script will create the model and save it in the same repo as where the files are saved